go-web-framework/gflux/api/README.md

 ```

 # TODOs
-* Check accepts
-* Change imports to github.com/go-web-framework
-* If the name gflux changes, this might affect some panic statements
 * Move apimain.go to examples
 * Create a logger interface so that panic() and Println() can be log.Fatal() and log.Printf()